jberry93/Notebook/Notes/Javascript/Javascript_5.md

 `.sort()` = A method that will sort elements based on string unicode code points and return an array of the elements sorted thereafter

 `.indexOf()` = A method that will return the first index a given element is found.
 Refer to Javascript_4; section [Mutations](https://github.com/jberry93/Notebook/blob/master/Notes/Javascript/Javascript_4.md) for another use case of this method

+Now all we need to do is first add `num` to `arr`, sort the array with the added `num` inside of it, and finally find the index of `num` in the newly sorted array.
+This can all be accomplished in one line of code: